 - Your account must be approved (subject to screening undertaken by SWIFT)

-- You can find the APIs in the API Catalogue and a number of API use cases in the API Playground to help you find the APIs that best suit your needs
+- Get familiar with SWIFT APIs by visiting the SWIFT Developer Portal, navigate the API Catalogue, and explore the API use cases in the API Playground to help you find the APIs that best suit your needs

 ISO 20022 is the new global language for payments messaging.
 Already used by payment systems in over 70 countries, in the coming years it will be the de facto standard for high-value payment systems of all reserve currencies, supporting 80% of global volumes and 87% of value of transactions worldwide.